 It is also recommended that compliance with vehicle parking requirements, with an updated specification for the minimum number of spaces, be linked to annual licenses for rentals of rooms and homes.
 The Zoning Ordinance (Section 6.2224) currently specifies a minimum of two spaces for each dwelling unit.
-For accessory residential room rentals, it is recommended that the minimum number of spaces be increased by one space for each bedroom rented.
-This must be coordinated with the limit on maximum vehicles per dwelling.
+For aAccessory residential room rentals and accessory dwelling units, it is recommended that the minimum number of spaces be increased by one space for each bedroom rented.
+This must be coordinated with the limit of four on maximum vehicles per dwelling.
+This restriction, currently in Article 7.2 (e), should be made more explicit and changed to a maximum of four vehicles per property.